 Serving Our Community

-As a not-for-profit organization, Hospice of the Valley is a community-based hospice, covering Maricopa and northern Pinal counties.
-Here are some ways we serve the diversity of people within the communities we serve:
+As a not-for-profit organization, Hospice of the Valley is a community-based hospice, serving Maricopa and northern Pinal counties.
+Here are some of the ways we care for people:

-- LGBT community.
 We connect with LGBT groups to address their specific needs and to provide education.
-A bereavement group serves those who have lost a partner.
+Our Healing Rainbows grief support groups serve those who have lost a partner.

 More than 20 grief support groups Valleywide are open to anyone free of charge.
 Click here for more information.
 The New Song Center for Grieving Children helps families cope with the loss of a loved one.

 Our speakers are available to present to community, civic, faith and professional groups about topics including hospice and palliative care, dementia care and living wills.
 For information or to schedule a talk, call 602.287.7008 or email Speakers Bureau.